 Procurement Tips

-It is the responsibility of employees and purchasing agents of Texas A&M University to find the most accessible business solutions possible when procuring Electronic and Information Resources (EIR).
+It is the responsibility of employees and purchasing agents of Texas A&M University to find the most accessible business solutions possible when procuring digital resources.
 Make sure you allow adequate time to secure information necessary to aid you in your procurement decision.

 Steps to ensure accessibility